 When my Pit Bull Hudson developed an abscess, I didn’t really know what it was.
 The only kind of “abscess” I’d heard of was the one in my mom’s tooth.
-So, on the sudden discovery of the swelling in Huddie’s left front leg from shoulder to paw, I frantically jumped online to do research before heading to the vet.
+So, on the sudden discovery of the swelling in Huddie’s left front leg from shoulder to paw, I frantically jumped online to do research about how to treat a dog abscess at home before heading to the vet.
 I’ve found that you can often get quicker results with medical issues by searching by image.
-And there they were -- pictures of mostly ruptured abscesses which could make the strongest stomach turn.
+And there they were — pictures of mostly ruptured dog abscesses which could make the strongest stomach turn.

 You’ll usually see a swelling under the skin; if an abscess has formed on top of the skin or the skin has broken away, you would likely see a red, raised bump.
 And remember, an abscess is squishy and warm.

 Talk to your vet to determine whether the abscess can be drained and treated at home or needs to be done at the office.
+He’ll probably still need to see the abscess and do some tests so he knows what antibiotics to give your dog and discover what is causing the infection.
 Your dog will need professional treatment if you are not able to be very diligent about keeping things sterile and sanitary, or if it is very large and you cannot drain the abscess on your own.
 In this case, your vet will make an incision.
 Surgery may be necessary.

 I had my vet’s blessing to home-treat Hudson, even though his abscess was so huge.
 Remember that even if you just call your vet or send him pictures, you’ll still need your vet to prescribe a course of antibiotics, which must be finished.
 (And note that you should always check with your vet first rather than launching into any kind of home medical treatment.)

-Home treatment is likely okay if you are obsessive about making everything sanitary and sterile.
+Home treatment for a dog abscess is likely okay if you are obsessive about making everything sanitary and sterile.
 Make sure you remember to flush the abscess and apply a wound cream several times a day.
-Also note that you are not likely to get sick treating the abscess because of the way it looks, feels, and smells.
+Also note that you are not likely to get sick treating the abscess because of the way it looks, feels and smells.
 Really!
 We’re talkin’ Essence de Dog Pus here!
 Often, skin and fur will fall off at first, too, so be sure you can handle that.